-- Women age 40 and over should have a yearly mammogram
+- Women age 45 to 54 have a yearly mammogram

 Women with certain risk factors may be advised to begin screening at an earlier age and may be advised to be screened more frequently, with additional testing such as imaging scans.